Gabrielle Giffords' reaction to 2017 shootings

 Giffords' husband, retired NASA astronaut Mark Kelly, is another strong voice against gun violence.
 After the Las Vegas shooting, he said, "the response from Congress has been to do nothing.
 Absolutely nothing."

-On November 5th, 2017, a gunman killed 27 people and hurt 20 others.
+On November 5th, 2017, a gunman killed 27 people and hurt 20 others inside a church in Sutherland Springs, Tx.
 Giffords said, "I am praying that our lawmakers find the courage to face our nation's gun violence problem.
 This must stop."

 I am praying that our lawmakers find the courage to face our nation’s gun violence problem.
 This must stop. #SutherlandSprings